Multiplexer

 The one more input of multiplexer is Enable input (E).
 The function of Enable input is to enable the circuit it means, if E=1 (enable input is high) circuit operate and the output of the circuit is depends on the value of select line.
 If E=0 (enable input is low) circuit not operate and output of the multiplexer is zero its not depend on the value of select line.

-The truth table of 8:1 mux has been shown below.
+The truth table of 8:1 mux

 Operating Principle